jeffersonzaki/Threat-Detection/README.md

 [Zaki Jefferson](https://github.com/jeffersonzaki)

 ## Project Scenario
-AIVision, a start up company, that's looking to make a mark by developing threat detection technology.
+AIVision is a start up company that's looking to make a mark by developing threat detection technology.
 Their business model is to retrieve a licensing deal with another company and continue to add value to their IP to make it better as the years progress.

 ## Responsibilities
 [Zaki Jefferson](https://github.com/jeffersonzaki)